 Segmentation by product ID usually works best when used for a limited number of products that are consistently available.

 To do this, you should use the custom labels.
-For performance-based segmentation, you can implement two different custom labels, Margin and Selling Rate.
+For performance-based segmentation, you can implement two different labels, Margin and Selling Rate.

 The Margin category might have two basic categories: